ZenHive/struct_elixir/README.md

 # Using the derive feature to implement behaviour automatically
 defmodule Foo do
   use Struct, {
-    [Struct.FromTerm], # Will implement the behaviour `Struct.FromTerm` automatically
+    [Struct.FromMap], # Will implement the behaviour `Struct.FromMap` automatically
     field: :integer,
   }

-  # from_term/1 is generated automatically
+  # from_map/1 is generated automatically
 end
 ```